 Psoriasis Under The Toenails

-Psoriasis under the toenails can result in severe thickening, discoloration and pitting of the toenails.
+Psoriasis Under Toenails can result in severe thickening, discolouration and pitting of the toenails.
 Learn how to make your toenails better!

 Causes of Psoriasis Under The Toenails